jasmin-software/dotnet_a2a_workshop/3. A2A Agent Implementation/README.md

 ## Tools

-Add the following C# class files into the `Tools` folder:
+Create the following C# class files in the `Tools` folder:

 ### CalendarEvents.cs